-This paper looks at two main issues related to government expenditure and economic growth in Sri Lanka.
-First issue is, if government expenditure increases or decreases economic growth.
-The study attempts to address this issue by explaining the significance of total government spending and the impact that government spending has on growth of the economy.
-Second issue deals with the possibility of empirically verifying the existence of the Armey curve in the context of Sri Lanka.
+This paper examines two main issues related to government expenditure and economic growth in Sri Lanka.
+The first issue is whether government expenditure increases or decreases economic growth.
+The study attempts to address this issue by explaining the significance of total government spending and the impact that government spending has on the growth of the economy.
+The second issue deals with the possibility of empirically verifying the existence of the Armey curve in the context of Sri Lanka.
 The phenomenon of the Armey curve has been empirically established for the United States and many Western countries over the last decade, but it was hardly investigated in the context of developing countries.
-This study provides an analytical framework based on standard time series regression methodology to analyse the relationship between government expenditure and economic growth in Sri Lanka.
+This study provides an analytical framework based on time series regression and second degree polynomial regression methodologies to analyse the relationship between government expenditure and economic growth and attempts to construct the Armey curve for Sri Lanka.

-It is expected that the results obtained in the context of Sri Lanka could be of relevance to other developing countries, at least to those with similar economic structures or size.
-Other countries in the same level of development, therefore, may infer from the results.
-If government spending in developing countries have a significant positive impact on the economic growth at macro level, it may explain the long, more or less steady, rise in government spending as a fraction of real gross domestic product (RGDP).
+It is expected that the results obtained in the context of Sri Lanka could be of relevance to other developing countries or, at least, to those with similar economic structures or size.
+Other countries at the same level of development, therefore, may gain insights from the results.
+If government spending in developing countries has a significant positive impact on economic growth at a macro level, it may explain the long, more or less steady, rise in government spending as a fraction of real gross domestic product (RGDP).